Canadian-Geospatial-Platform/geoview/packages/geoview-layers-panel/README.md

 # geoview-basemap-switcher

-A plugin that adds a new panel that allows the user to switch basemaps
+A plugin that displays all layers used on the map.

+Future functionality:

+- Add / Remove layers
+- Toggle layer/group visibility/transparency